Nevada Union High School: Athletics

 The NU mascot is the Miner, with female teams referred to as the "Lady Miners".
 The school colors are officially blue and gold, and the shades of those two colors have changed over time.

 Due to NU's relative success in several athletic programs, it has developed some significant rivalries that have changed over the years due to league realignments and changes in sports programs.
 A big rival in the 70s was Placer High School in nearby Auburn.
 In the 80s and 90s, Grant High School in Sacramento was considered the chief rival.
 Grant High School has recently become a season game once again due to league changes, and were throttled by the Nevada Union miners in 2012.

 In both 2004 and 2005 the Lady Miners volleyball team appeared twice at the Division I California State Championships to compete for the state title.

 In 2005 the Nevada Union football team won the first section title in more than a decade, placing first in the state of California and 19th in the United States.
 The final game was Nevada Union 46, West 7.

 In 2008, the Lady Miners volleyball team won its seventh straight section title.
 This set a new record in all of California for most consecutive section titles in any sport.

 In 2009, Nevada Union's Miner Football team won its second section title in ten years.

+On August 23, 2024, Kaylin Williams kicked an extra point, making her the first female player to score a point for Nevada Union’s varsity football team.

 NU offers cross country, track, swimming, soccer, tennis, golf, Nordic skiing, snowboarding, alpine skiing, dance, wrestling, and a mountain bike team.

 Football is the main target of Nevada Union's booster support.